shaun92168/Project/README.md

 Unit Testing:
 1. We are using "Jest" to test our code
+2. Download the following packages below
-2. npm install --save-dev jest
+3. npm install --save-dev jest
+4. npm install --save-dev chai
+5. npm install --save-dev chai-http